andrefsilveira1/scylladb/README.md

 Now, just have fun with **INSERT** and **SELECT** querys.
 Remember to run **USE reporting;**, this will able you to use the keyspace defined.

+# Next steps:

+- Refactor the code
+- Create a .env file and get env by functions
+- Implement efficient ways for querys
+- Learn and use Network Topology Strategy
+- Apply differents replication factor
+- ...

 # References: